Bibliography

 chevron-rightGreenhouse Gas Protocol (GHG-P)hashtag

-Created in 1998 by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (170 companies), with the support of NGOs and governments, the GHG Protocol works with many actors to build accounting and reporting standards for greenhouse gases (GHGs) and to promote their wide adoption.
+Created in 1998 by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (170 companies), with the support of NGOs and governments, the GHG Protocol works with many actors to build accounting and reporting standards for greenhouse gases (GHGs) and to promote their widespread adoption.

 For more information, you can consult:

-chevron-rightCorporate Sustainability Reporting Directive (CSRD) and Decree No. 2023-1142 of 6 December 2023hashtag
+chevron-rightCorporate Sustainability Reporting Directive (CSRD) and Ordinance No. 2023-1142 of 6 December 2023hashtag

 For more information, you can consult:

-🔗 the decree, by following this linkarrow-up-right
+🔗 the ordinance, following this linkarrow-up-right

 chevron-rightDiag Décarbon'actionhashtag